What Is the Interest Rate on the Apple Card?

 How Competitive Is It?

-A 13.24%-24.24% APR is pretty low for a rewards credit card.
-Its low end of the range isn’t the lowest out there, but it’s close.
-However, the card isn’t available yet, so who knows where the competition will be once the card comes out this summer.
+A 12.99%-23.99% APR is very low (if not the lowest) for a rewards credit card.
+Its low end of the range isn’t the lowest out there among all credit cards, but it’s close.

 If you’re looking to finance large purchases with a credit card, look for a card with a 0% APR introductory period, and make a plan to pay off your balance within that intro period.